Methodology of the Research

 Recruitment of Participants/Sample Obtained

 The researchers used multiple strategies/methods to recruit participants between May and October 1, 2014.
 The most effective of these are detailed below.
 The variety of methods used were critical to attracting a diverse sample of participants with a wide range of genders, sexualities, ages and participants with and without involvement in sport.
-Although it was not a specific objective at the outset, the final sample of participants did closely match the national demographic profile of the English speaking countries in terms of education and employment.

 Download: Age, Gender and Sexuality of Participants